top of page

 • Reducing debt and rebuilding financial reserves

-For nearly eight years, the City of Marysville has invested the revenue generated by Measure C back into the community – hiring more Police Officers and increasing neighborhood patrols; ensuring our Fire Department is properly prepared and staffed for emergencies; and beginning to repair our local streets and sidewalks.
+For nearly eight years, the City of Marysville has invested the revenue generated by Measure G back into the community – hiring more Police Officers and increasing neighborhood patrols; ensuring our Fire Department is properly prepared and staffed for emergencies; and beginning to repair our local streets and sidewalks.

 To continue funding for essential city services, the City of Marysville is considering a measure on the November 2024 ballot to renew this source of funding at the current rate - without raising taxes.
 It would simply extend the one cent funding previously approved by voters.

-Renewing Measure C will allow Marysville to:
+Renewing Measure G will allow Marysville to:

 • Maintain Marysville Police Department’s neighborhood patrols